jarmokivekas/printer/doc/Projectlog.md

 I have yet to decide what actions i want to implement in the editor.
 The best might be to only include concatenating alphanumerics first and add more when i get the rest of the program working and see what's needed.

 -Juha

+####25.2.2014

+BRLBURLubuorbluLRUBLURBUrublRUBlurlburBUBRULRBpiiiiiiiiiiiiiiiiiiiiiiiiip.
+The transfer works (maybe).
+I've got it all together for a version 0.9.
+I'll have to do some analysis on the signals to make sure they are properly synced and split into channels as they should.
+At the moment it sounds like the sound would be in mono, which is not good.
+But at least i've got the GUI-keyboard-transfer combination in a state that it works and can be improved.

+I cannot get a stereo recording and it's hard to debug by ear, so i'll leave this for when i have an oscilloscope to work with, hopefully on thursday.
+The problem might be that the connector is not the right kind afterall (im using an audio plug, not the real IO connector).
+As when it comes to sound, i might be able to make some bleeps in mono for my other projects.

+-Juha